jryng/vhs-decode/README.md

 ## A Tape Player (VCR/VTR etc)

-Preferably adjusted per tape and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechnical stability than cheaper later consumer decks that use more plastics, the only crtical requirement is test points or a head amplifyer that is easy to tap into this goes for any and all tape formats.
+Preferably adjusted per tape and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechnical stability than cheaper later consumer decks that use more plastics, the only crtical requirement is test points or a head amplifier that is easy to tap into this goes for any and all tape formats.

 **Note** SVHS tapes can be RF captured on standard VHS HiFi decks.

-**Note** SVHS NTSC Decks - Currently inflated you can import PAL decks with NTSC support for 1/3rd the price though this only applys if  conventinal refrance SVHS captures are required.
+**Note** SVHS NTSC Decks - Currently inflated you can import PAL decks with NTSC support for 1/3rd the price though this only applys if conventional reference SVHS captures are required.

 Its good practice to not cross contaminate tapes especially if dealing with mouldy or contained tapes always clean your tape track/drum/heads before and afterwards with with 99.9% Isopropanol and lint free cloths/pads/paper this ensures less dropouts from dirty heads.